Some $q$-supercongruences from transformation formulas for basic hypergeometric series: A new nonterminating transformation and linearization of the continuous -ultraspherical polynomials

 \begin{corollary} Rogers' linearization formula for the continuous ultraspherical polynomials in \eqref{linear} is true. \end{corollary} \begin{proof} In Theorem~\ref{thm:linearF} choose $\mu=m$ and $\nu=n$ for two nonnegative integers $m$ and $n$.
 The identity \eqref{linearF} then reduces, after dividing both sides by $z^{n+m}$, to \eqref{linear}. \end{proof} \end{appendix}

-\textbf{Acknowledgement.} Both authors would like to thank Prof.~Shishuo~Fu at Chongqing University in China for hosting them for several days in September 2018, during which parts of the present research were performed.
+\textbf{Acknowledgements.} The authors would like to thank the anonymous referees for very careful readings of a previous version of this paper.
+Both authors thank Prof.~Shishuo~Fu at Chongqing University in China for hosting them for several days in September 2018, during which parts of the present research were performed.